 I find that this also regularly occurs with owners reinforcing anxiety in their dogs, which can make solving this problem difficult.
 Often I only have to watch the owner’s own reactions or body language when a potential anxiety-causing situation occurs to see how and why the dog is being encouraged to act this way.

-This applies to both fear-based aggression (dog-to-dog or dog-to-human aggression) and ‘events’ or loud noises that can frighten our dogs such as thunderstorms, fireworks, groups of children playing or approaching etc.
+This applies to both fear-based aggression (dog-to-dog or dog-to-human aggression) and ‘events’ or loud noises that can frighten our dogs such as thunderstorms, fireworks, groups of children playing or approaching, big dogs approaching etc.

-When dealing with anxiety in general or in response to events like fireworks or thunderstorms, there are a number of techniques and tools to help.
-Some tips on helping an anxious dog in general can be found here, whilst some specific tips for thunderstorms or fireworks can be found here.
+If you are dealing with anxiety in general in your dog, have a read of this article.
+In response to events like fireworks or thunderstorms phobias, there are a number of techniques and tools to help which can be found here, while some tips to help with Separation Anxiety can be found here.